niklas-palm/custom-sagemaker-project/README.md

 ### Github Access Token

-Create two secret in AWS Secrets Manager with the Github Access Token to enable AWS to create GitHub repositories. and to connect the repository to SageMaker Studio
+Create two secrets in AWS Secrets Manager with the Github Access Token to enable AWS to create GitHub repositories. and to connect the repository to SageMaker Studio

 ```bash
 aws secretsmanager create-secret --name github-access-token --secret-string 'ACCESS_TOKEN_GOES_HERE'